liujianshan/readthedocs.org/docs/features.rst

 +------------+------------+-----------+------------+-----------+

-PDF Generation
+PDF 生成
 --------------

 When you build your project on RTD, we automatically build a PDF of your projects documentation.
 We also build them for every version that you upload, so we can host the PDFs of your latest documentation, as well as your latest stable releases as well.

-Search
+搜索
 ------

 We provide full-text search across all of the pages of documentation hosted on our site.
 This uses the excellent Haystack project and Solr as the search backend.
 We hope to be integrating this into the site more fully in the future.

-Alternate Domains
+备用域名
 -----------------

 We provide support for CNAMEs, Subdomains, and a shorturl for your project as well.
 This is outlined in the :doc:`alternate_domains` section.

-Intersphinx Support
+Intersphinx 支持
 -------------------

 We host intersphinx catalogs for all projects built on Read the Docs.
 For more info on this support, read the Sphinx docs on  :mod:`Intersphinx <sphinx:sphinx.ext.intersphinx>`.
 Your configuration should look something like this::